 I should add there are other important memoirs.
 The other person who deserves to be mentioned is the great Italian novelist and memoirist Primo Levi.
 Primo Levi’s books are also extraordinarily important.
 They are, along with Elie Wiesel’s, the most important record we have of first-person survivor memoirs of the camps.
 Like Elie Wiesel, Primo Levi has great power.
 It is very sparse, very minimalist, very, very straight, but very powerful material.

-On to your next choice, Isaiah Trunk’s Judenrat, about the Jewish councils in the ghettos.
+Next on your list of Holocaust books is Isaiah Trunk’s Judenrat, about the Jewish councils in the ghettos.

 Now after the war, there was tremendous debate about their role, about how they acted, about the morality of some of them, about the fate of many of them.
 It became especially heated during the Eichmann trial in the early 1960s in Israel, when Hannah Arendt published her book Eichmann in Jerusalem, which is still widely read and very well known.
 She essentially accused them of being collaborators, and said that had there been no Jewish councils, had there been no Jewish leadership, more Jews would have survived, there would have been less mass murder.
 So this subject is at the very centre of the study of the Holocaust.
 And Isaiah Trunk, who is a survivor, undertook this study of the various councils and investigated the question of collaboration and of cowardice, of heroism, of support for resistance or lack of support.
 And his book has become one of the really great classics of Jewish Holocaust literature.